startdatelabs/angular-lib/README.md

-# pi-lib
+# angular-lib

-A library of common components for R-Pi development, together with a best-practices demo app.
+A library of common components for Angular development, together with a best-practices demo app.